- Would you like to teach natural history and related subjects?

 - See the M.Ed. in teaching natural sciences.

-Admission to an MT programme requires the applicant to have completed an undergraduate degree with a first class grade (7.25).
+In general, admission to a Master's programme requires the applicant to have completed an undergraduate degree with a first class grade (7.25 or higher).

 120 ECTS credits must be completed for the MT degree.